siddv/cardcaptor/README.md

 - Ability to drag and drop cards
   - potentially using [vue-smooth-dnd](https://github.com/kutlugsahin/vue-smooth-dnd)
 - Actually put effort into making the UI nice to use
-- Add more comprehensive test, including testing thr currently untested store
+- Add more comprehensive test, including testing the currently untested store

 ## How it's built